aash735/anonytalk-backend/README.md

 Render will assign a dynamic port using process.env.PORT.

-Access your live app: https://anonytalk-backend-1.onrender.com
+Access your live app: 🌐 AnonyTalk Live

-Linking Existing Prototype
+🔗 Linking Existing Prototype

 In your existing prototype’s chat.js or HTML, update Socket.IO connection: